Ask an Expert

 According to the World Intellectual Property Organization (WIPO), traditional knowledge and folklore are often not protected by conventional intellectual property laws, as they do not meet the requirements of novelty, originality, and fixation.
 This leaves these valuable assets vulnerable to misappropriation and exploitation by third parties.

 "The protection of traditional knowledge and folklore is a complex issue that requires a nuanced approach.
-It's not just about protecting the intellectual property rights of indigenous communities, but also about preserving their cultural heritage and way of life." - Dr. Jane Anderson, expert in indigenous intellectual property lawCase Studies of Brands That Have Successfully (or Unsuccessfully) Incorporated Traditional Knowledge and Folklore into Their Branding Strategies
+It's not just about protecting the intellectual property rights of indigenous communities, but also about preserving their cultural heritage and way of life." - Dr. Jane Anderson, expert in indigenous intellectual property lawSeveral brands have made headlines in recent years for their use of traditional knowledge and folklore in their branding strategies.
+Some have been successful, while others have faced criticism and backlash.

 One notable example is the fashion brand, Gucci, which faced criticism for its use of traditional African and Asian designs in its 2018 Dapper Dan collection.
 The brand was accused of cultural appropriation and profiting from the cultural heritage of marginalized communities without proper understanding, credit, or compensation.